March 705 car-by-car histories

 March 705s from 1974 onwards

-Rowley and Woods both continued to appear in local races in 1975, with Woods having fitted his car with a 2-litre Lotus twin cam engine so it now counted as a Formula A. Also appearing in 1975 in a 705 was Jack Marsela, about whom we know nothing.
+Rowley and Woods both continued to appear in local races in 1975, with Woods now in Formula A. Also appearing in 1975 in a 705 was Jack Marsela, about whom we know nothing.

-In addition to the above, unknown March 705s were driven by Steven Woods and Jack Marsela.
+In addition to the above, an unknown March 705 was driven by Jack Marsela.

 My thanks to Chris Townsend for his diligent recording of March 705s in adverts and race reports; to Ted Walker and Adam Ferrington for their assistance; to Simon Hadfield for providing technical details of the early March production cars; to Bill Prout for telling the story of his car; to Peter Stanwicks for the story of his father's sadly brief interaction with his brand new 705; and to Satoshi Onishi for providing information on the ex-Charlie Gibson car that now resides in Japan.
 Race results have been a significant factor in this research, so thanks also to the staff at the Imternational Motor Racing Research Center at Watkins Glen for their enthusiastic assistance.